 The program's focus of applied anthropology and advocacy is why I am here.
 I want to work with Latino migrant populations and public health institutions to do more in depth research on the social determinants of health in order to make policy changes for equitable health care access and lifestyles in our Denver communities.

-Lucia Terpak is in the process of designing her thesis on ibogaine, opioid addiction, and medical tourism.
-Lucia presented at the 2017 Society for Applied Anthroplogy annual meetings on explanatory models and barriers to care experienced by low-income Type II diabetes patients.
+Lucia Terpak was awarded the "2018 SRF Source Award" from the Source Research Foundation for her novel research on ibogaine and addiction.
+Lucia presented at the 2017 Society for Applied Anthropology annual meetings on explanatory models and barriers to care experienced by low-income Type II diabetes patients.
 She works as a research associate and evaluator for the Community Partnerships project at The Colorado Trust and as a TA for a health policy class.
 Lucia is interested in Critical Race Studies, Social Determinants of Health, Substance Abuse & Addiction, Mental Illness, Public/Applied Anthropology, and Collaborative Research Methodologies.